 What would you like to find out today?

-Epilepsy surgery is done to:
+Epilepsy surgery aims to:

-- Try to stop your seizures or
+- Try to stop your seizures

 - Reduce the number of seizures you have

 - Make your seizures less severe